 - possession of a card without the owner’s consent and with the intent to use it

-- accepting a card for purchase of goods or services with knowledge that it’s use was fraudulent
+- accepting a card for the purchase of goods or services with the knowledge that its use was fraudulent

-Credit or Debit Card Abuse is s State Jail Felony with a range of punishment from 180 days to 2 years in state jail and a fine up to $10,000.
-Credit or Debit Card Abuse can be enhanced to a Third-Degree Felony if it is shown that the offense was committed against an individual 65 years of age or older.
+Credit or debit card abuse is a state jail felony with a punishment from 180 days to 2 years in state jail and a fine of up to $10,000.
+The penalty could increase to a third-degree felony if it is shown that the victim was an individual 65 years of age or older.

-Credit or Debit Card Abuse cases sometimes involve investigations which take place over the course of several months.
+Credit or debit card abuse cases sometimes involve investigations that take place over several months.
 During the investigation, law enforcement may encourage suspects to waive important rights or make detrimental statements.
-Whether you have been contacted by a detective to discuss a potential credit or debit card abuse or you have a pending case, it is important that you contact an attorney immediately.
+Whether a detective has contacted you to discuss a potential credit or debit card abuse or you have a pending case, it is important that you hire an attorney immediately.

 Forgery is defined by Texas Penal Code Sec.
-32.31 as altering, making, completing, executing or authenticating a writing for any of the following purposes:
+32.31 as altering, making, completing, executing, or authenticating writing for any of the following purposes:

 - to appear to be the act of another who did not authorize such act

 - to appear to be executed at a time or place or in a numbered sequence other than was, in fact, the case, or